Multi-session workbench for agentic coding tools.

 not just a branch switch.
 Sessions can't interfere with each other's changes.

-Displays hierarchies, task assignments, and status without modifying
+formation.
+Displays hierarchies, task assignments, and status without

 Detects orphaned worktrees on startup.
 Uncommitted changes from crashed sessions are auto-committed before cleanup.
 Nothing gets silently lost.